-The highlight of the October month is right around the corner and Book Nook is all abuzz with costume plans and candy excitement and festive energy.
+The highlight of the October month is right around the corner and Wise Wonder is all abuzz with costume plans and candy excitement and festive energy.
 There are so many things about this time of year to look forward to, but our favorite is the cozy weather!
 It invites you to stay inside, read a book, and jump into some crafts — when you’re not trick or treating, of course. 😉

 We have compiled some of our favorite Halloween reads — and some corresponding crafts! — to keep your little ones busy as the weather gets colder and the days get longer.